MariaHendrikx/my-writing-dream/blogs/20241006_Minimalist.md

 This journey has also shown me that my passion lies in storytelling, and I see myself continuing in this direction long-term.
 Whether it's through AI Toddler Stories, another app, or even exploring new creative formats, the chance is high I will expand on this theme.

 As I look back, I realize that Toddler Stories is actually just a product of what I like in general: the desire of storytelling.
 You sometimes read these "I always wanted to be ... since a child".
 Well.
 I wanted to be a writer as a child.
-To this day, I still want to be a writer, though I don't want not pursue writing full-time.
+To this day, I still want to be a writer, though I don't want to pursue writing full-time.
 I want to write, when it feels right.
 Starting this blog has been part of that journey, a reminder that I can express myself and share my story on my own terms.

 ### The Influence of Minimalism